Galician language: Geographic distribution and legal status

 Galician is spoken by some three million people, including most of the population of Galicia and the numerous Galician communities established elsewhere, in Spain (Madrid, Barcelona, Biscay), in other European cities (Andorra la Vella, Geneva, London, Paris), and in the Americas (New York, New Jersey, Buenos Aires, Córdoba/Argentina, Montevideo, Mexico City, Havana, Caracas, San Juan in Puerto Rico, São Paulo, Managua, Mayagüez, Ponce, Panama City).

-Galician is today official, together with the Spanish language, in the autonomous community of Galicia, where it is recognized as the autochthonous language (lingua propia), being by law the first language of the local administrations and governments.
+Galician is today official, together with the Spanish language, in the autonomous community of Galicia, where it is recognised as the autochthonous language (lingua propia), being by law the first language of the local administrations and governments.
 By law it is supposed to be taught bilingually, alongside Spanish, in both primary and secondary education, although the accomplishment of this law is allegedly doubted.
 It is also used at the three universities established in Galicia, having also the consideration of official language of the three institutions.
 Galician has also legal recognition in the Bierzo region in León, and in four municipalities in Zamora.
 The other languages with official status elsewhere in Spain are Spanish, Catalan (or Valencian), Basque and Aranese.
 Galician has also been accepted orally as Portuguese in the European Parliament, being used by some Galician representatives, among others: José Posada, Camilo Nogueira and Xosé Manuel Beiras.

 Controversy exists regarding the inclusion of Eonavian (spoken in the western end of Asturias, bordering Galicia) in the Galician language, as it has some traits in common with Western Asturian (spoken in the middle west of Asturias).
 There are those defending these linguistic varieties as dialects of transition to the Astur-Leonese group on the one hand, and those defending it as clearly Galician varieties on the other (actually both views are compatible).
 The recent edition of the cartularies of Oscos in the Old Common Council of Castropol and cartularies of Obona, Cornellana, Corias and Belmonte in middle west of Asturias have shown a huge difference in the medieval speech between the two banks of the Navia river.
 An examination of the old documents of the Eonavian monastery of Oscos, written from the late 12th to early 14th century to 16th century, shows a clear identification of this language with the Galician-Portuguese linguistic group; while contemporary parchments elsewhere in Asturias are written in Spanish.
 The two most important traits of those commonly used to tell apart Galician-Portuguese and Asturian-Leonese varieties are the preservation of the mid-open vowels //ɛ// and //ɔ//, which became diphthongs in Asturian-Leonese, and the loss of intervocalic //n//, preserved in the latter language.